 During the 2016 drought response review, concerns were raised by the lack of a procedure to officially document communications with the Governor’s office specifically if the Governor’s office decision is contrary to the IDW’s recommended actions.

 4.13 Finding: The communications of the IDW were perceived to be in one direction.
 During emergencies, communications go between the state, municipalities, and utilities.
-The communication relationship between the IDW, Utilities, and the municipalities was unclear.
+The communication relationship between the IDW, utilities, and the municipalities was unclear.

 4.13 Discussion: During the 2016 drought response review, it appeared that there was little communication between the IDW, towns, and water utilities.
 The only apparent communication was the release of drought declarations issued as a press release.
 The impacted towns or water utilities did not appear to have any input or to coordinate messaging for the declaration or the conservation measures requested by the state.
-The current drought plan includes two-way communications with the establishment of the MDL.
-Had the Water Coordinator been present in the 2016 drought, better communication between the various stakeholders would most likely have been better.
+The current drought plan includes two-way communications with the establishment of the Municipal Drought Liaison (MDL).
+Had the Water Coordinator been present in the 2016 drought, communication between the various stakeholders would most likely have been better.

 4.14 Finding: Improved communications and coordination are needed between the IDW, municipalities, and utilities.